tavice/jobposting-frontend/README.md

 ## <a name="design"></a>Design
-* Design elements implemented using Bootstrap and CSS3
+* Design elements implemented using CSS, materialUI library for icons

 ## <a name="nextsteps"></a>Project Next Steps